How To Get Custody

 This article provides a brief overview of how to get custody of your child.

 Negotiating Child Custody Arrangements Informally

-In the best-case scenario, parents will work together through informal negotiations -- with or without the assistance of attorneys -- to come up with a custody arrangement and parenting plan.
-Once the parties have arrived at an agreement, it should be put into writing (referred to as either a "settlement agreement" or "custody agreement," depending on your state).
-If the parents are able to agree on the terms -- and the court decides it is in the best interests of the child -- then it will be approved without the need for a dispute in court.
+In the best-case scenario, parents will work together through informal negotiations to make decisions for their child.
+They can do this with or without the assistance of attorneys.
+They must come up with a custody arrangement and parenting plan.
+Once the parties have arrived at an agreement, it should be in writing.
+This is usually called a "settlement agreement" or "custody agreement," depending on your state.

 Using Alternative Dispute Resolution for Child Custody Decisions

-Another way to avoid a courtroom showdown when confronted with a child custody dispute is to use an alternative dispute resolution (ADR) method, which includes mediation, collaborative family law, and arbitration.
-The advantage of using ADR over a traditional courtroom setting is that it tends to be much less adversarial -- with the goal of compromise rather than simply "winners" and "losers."
-But in order for ADR to truly work, the parents must be willing to work together in order to reach a solution that's best for the child.
+The advantage of using ADR over a traditional courtroom setting is that it tends to be much less adversarial.
+The goal is to compromise rather than simply determine "winners" and "losers."
+For ADR to truly work, the parents must be willing to work together to reach a solution that's best for the child.

 When the parties in a child custody dispute have hashed out their differences, compromised, and agreed to a set of rules for custody and visitation, they draft a parenting agreement.
-This often involves help and input from attorneys, even if it is agreed to outside of the courtroom.
-The parenting agreement may also be referred to as a "custody agreement" or "settlement agreement."
-Once this is written and signed by the parties, it can then be ordered by the court after a hearing.
+This often involves help and input from attorneys.
+The parenting agreement may also be called a "custody agreement" or "settlement agreement."

 - Schedules for visitation with the noncustodial parent